 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D600 does not provide wifi capability.

 Both the D600 and the GH4 have been discontinued, but can regularly be found used on ebay.
 The D600 was replaced by the Nikon D610, while the GH4 was followed by the Panasonic GH5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Panasonic GH4 Manual.
+Further information on the features and operation of the D600 and GH4 can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Panasonic GH4 Manual.

 So what is the bottom line?
 Is the Nikon D600 better than the Panasonic GH4 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.